King's College London Mathematics School

 King's College London Mathematics School, also known as King's Maths School or KCLMS, is a maths school located in the Lambeth area of London, England.
-King's College London Mathematics School is run in partnership with King's College London to provide high quality mathematics education in London.
+King's College London Mathematics School is run in partnership with King's College London.
 The school was inspired by the Kolmogorov Physics and Mathematics School in Moscow, established in 1965 by mathematician Andrey Kolmogorov.
 The school aims to widen participation in the mathematical sciences by supporting young people from backgrounds currently under-represented in these fields.

 The school opened in 2014 and specialises in mathematics.
 It has an approximate 14% acceptance rate.
 In 2018, the school received nearly 500 applications for 70 places.
 All prospective students are invited to take a written mathematics aptitude test.
 Those with a high score on the test are invited to an interview that consists of a mathematics interview and a personal interview.

 Prospective students are required to obtain GCSE qualifications at grade 8 or 9 (or previous grade A*) in Mathematics and either grade 7 or above (or previous grade A or A*) in Physics or grade 7-7 or above in Combined Science.
 In addition, prospective students are required to obtain a grade 5 or above (or previous grade C) in a total of at least seven GCSEs, including in English Language.

 The course structure of King's College London Mathematics School requires all students to study A-levels in mathematics, further mathematics and physics.
-In their first year, students also choose between an AS-level in either computer science or economics, and complete a substantive, collaborative research project with briefs set by academics and industry professionals.
+In their first year, students also choose between an AS-level in either computer science or economics, and complete a substantive, collaborative research project ("King's Certificate") with briefs set by academics and industry professionals.
 In their second year, students can engage with a unique programme of extension courses ("Curriculum X") and also have the option to complete an Extended Project Qualification (EPQ).

 In 2019, 60% of all A-level entries were graded A* and 91% of all A-level entries were A*/A. Furthermore, over 25% of leavers received Oxbridge places.
 These results placed King's College London Mathematics School as the top performing school in the country for A Level attainment.